 By Bill Plock

-It seems one of the most common conversations when cyclists gather for chilly spring rides revolve around upcoming summer events and race plans.
-Often answers like Ride the Rockies, the Triple Bypass or the Copper Triangle thread through conversations but rarely does it seem people talk about new places they want to discover on their bike.
+It seems one of the most common conversations when cyclists gather for chilly spring rides revolves around upcoming summer events and race plans.
+Often answers like Ride the Rockies, the Triple Bypass, or the Copper Triangle thread through conversations but rarely does it seem people talk about new places they want to discover on their bike.
 Events and races are wonderful motivators and loads of fun, but perhaps equally enthralling, for me at least, is finding new places to ride while learning the local history.
 In this case, the town of Victor, Colorado located on the west side of Pikes Peak at about 9,000 feet.

-But the bigger story is the town, its history that in a weird way might parallel the love of endurance and perseverance we feel on those long days of pushing our limits.
-Victor was born to gold in the late 1800’s and boomed making it one of Colorado’s largest cities by 1910.
-At one point 57 trains a day would come and go with gold ore, people and goods to survive at 9,800 feet about sea level.
+But the bigger story is the town, and its history that in a weird way might parallel the love of endurance and perseverance we feel on those long days of pushing our limits.
+Victor was born to gold in the late 1800s and boomed making it one of Colorado’s largest cities by 1910.
+At one point 57 trains a day would come and go with gold ore, people, and goods to survive at 9,800 feet above sea level.
 It was a hard life and the town came and went with the price of gold over the years eventually shrinking to its current population of around 400.